“View people’s moral character in terms of habits that can be changed instead of as fixed,

 Last week I mentioned that it seems that hope inspires two types of faith.
 Fanatic faith, which we looked at, is toxic.
 It increases fear and decreases real compassion as a natural result of its focus on an elite entitlement.
 When you are sure you and yours have the one and only capital-T truth, the battle with doubt is all consuming.
 As studies in cognitive dissonance make clear, one of the most effective ways to assuage such doubts is to busy oneself proselytizing and bearing testimony as often as possible about how sure you are such and such a creed or ideology is true.
-People can maintain these dogmatic positions only by constant social and cognitive reinforcement; typically this includes reading only approved material, watching only approved movies, and hanging out only with fellow true believers.
+People can maintain these elitist positions only by constant social and cognitive reinforcement; typically this includes reading only approved material, watching only approved movies, and hanging out only with fellow true believers.
 Over time these practices narrow a person’s world view.

 This is not to say there is nothing but personal opinion involved in ethics as a postmodernist might assert.
 An examination of the nature of the human being as a social mammal shows how the structure of our mind, body and emotions is such that a common code of decent conduct, while not written in stone, is written on the waters of our biological roots.
 This leads us to look for a middle way between fundamentalism and complete ethical relativity.